daisygunn/heiwa-gallery/MANUAL-TESTING.md

 18. As a **user** I can easily see if I'm logged in or not so that I can choose to log in or log out.

-- The navbar links on the right hand side change depending on the authentication state of the user, if logged in then `my account` & `logout` shows:
+- The navbar links on the right-hand side change depending on the authentication state of the user, if logged in then `my account` & `logout` show:

 ![](assets/images/logged-in.jpg)

 - and if the user is not authenticated then `register` and `login` are displayed.
-This differentiation makes is very clear and obvious to the user if they are currently logged in:
+This differentiation makes it very clear and obvious to the user if they are currently logged in:

 ![](assets/images/logged-out.jpg)

-19. As a **user** I am prompted to register for an account so that I can create an account and receive the benefits from having a profile.
+19. As a **user** I am prompted to register for an account so that I can create an account and receive the benefits of having a profile.

-- The register link in the navbar is the first prompt, if the user clicks to log in this page will prompted to register for an account if they don't already have one:
+- The register link in the navbar is the first prompt, if the user clicks to log in this page will prompt them to register for an account if they don't already have one:

 ![](assets/images/sign-in-prompt.jpg)

-- On the checkout page, if the user isn't logged in there is a paragraph that prompts the user to register or login to save their details for next time:
+- On the checkout page, if the user isn't logged in there is a paragraph that prompts the user to register or log in to save their details for next time:

 ![](assets/images/register-prompt-checkout.jpg)

 20. As a **user** I can log in so that I can auto-populate forms with my information on the site.
 21. As a **user** I can save my default billing/shipping details so that I can save time making my next purchase.

-- When a user first creates an account and log in none of their information will be saved to their profile yet; but after completing the user profile form or making their first order (with the save details box ticked) then both the user profile form and the order form will be pre-filled with their details:
+- When a user first creates an account and logs in none of their information will be saved to their profile yet, but after completing the user profile form or making their first order (with the save details box ticked) then both the user profile form and the order form will be pre-filled with their details:

 ![](assets/images/pre-filled-form.jpg)